hlavacs/ViennaGameJobSystem/README.md

 		schedule( Function{ F(loop(10)), 2 } );		//schedule to run on thread 2, use rvalue, so move semantics apply }

 Functions scheduling other functions create a parent-child relationship.
+Functions are immediately scheduled to be run, schedule() can be called any number of times to start an arbitrary number of children to run in parallel.
 Function parameters should always be copied (see below)!
 Functions can also me member-functions, since they are wrapped into lambdas anyway.
-Just make sure that the calss instance does not go out of scope!
+Just make sure that the class instance does not go out of scope!

 ## Coroutines
 The second type of task to be scheduled are coroutines.